top of page

 Sign Up:

 The VivAer wand uses infrared energy to ablate the cause of nasal airway obstruction – excess nasal tissue.
 After local anesthesia sets in, Dr. Perkins begins the ablation.
 She starts at the anterior-inferior portion of the inferior turbinate, then moves posterior-superiorly to treat the entire turbinate.
 Outfracturing the turbinate can provide additional breathing room within the nose.
 She then moves on to the septal swell bodies, which can be difficult to identify following decongestion.
 For this reason, she advises identifying this treatment area before decongestion.
 Finally, she treats the internal nasal valve, starting at the middle, and then moving superiorly and inferiorly.
-While VivAer is a safe procedure whose only reported complication is nosebleed, Dr. Perkins recommends narrating your actions in real-time to reduce patient anxiety.
+While VivAer is a safe procedure whose only reported complication is nosebleed, Dr. Perkins recommends narrating your actions of the nasal airway obstruction surgery in real-time to reduce patient anxiety.

 [Dr. Nora Perkins]